Home / Dinnerware / Franciscan | Search Hill House Wares |

 MaypoleFranciscan Maypole was produced from 1974 to 1977.
 It is a colorful pattern with yellow and red flowers with green leaves. | ![]() |

 MaytimeFranciscan's Maytime china pattern has a white background with pink and blue flowers.
-This was a pattern from Franciscan's Discovery line of china which came out in 1965. | ![]() |
+This was a pattern from Franciscan's Discovery line and was produced from 1960 to 1969. | ![]() |

 Meadow RoseMeadow Rose is another of the four Desert Rose pattern variations by Franciscan.
 It is a hand-painted, embossed pattern with a cream background, yellow roses and green leaves around the border.
 The pattern dates to 1977. | ![]() |